-Our study of human intelligence revealed the necessity of distinguishing sharply between ordinary concepts, that express and result from insights, and the notion of being, that has to have quite a different origin and ground.
-For if the notion of being expressed and resulted from an insight, that insight would have to be an understanding not merely of the whole of the actual universe but also of the total range of possible universes.
-Such an understanding would be identical with Aquinas' actus totius entis, that is, with God (Sum. theol., I, q.79, a.
+Our study of insight revealed the necessity of distinguishing sharply between ordinary concepts, that express and result from insights, and the notion of being, that has to have quite a different origin and ground.
+For if the notion of being expressed and resulted from an insight, that insight would have to be an understanding of the whole not merely of the whole of the actual universe but also of the total range of possible universes.
+Such an understanding would be identical with Aquinas' actus totius entis, that is, with God (Sum. theol., I, q.
+79, a.
 2 c.).
-Since man possesses a notion of being yet obviously fails to satisfy Aquinas' concept of God, man's notion cannot result from an act of understanding.
-Accordingly, we were led to the discovery that the notion of being has its origin and ground in an anticipative desire to understand, in a capacity to inquire and reflect.
-Further, we were led to conceive metaphysics, which traditionally is the science of being, as an implementation of the integral heuristic structure of the realm of being that coincides with the field of possible experience.
-From this conception of metaphysics there followed a formulation of a method of metaphysics, and to test this method we have devoted two chapters to the Elements of Metaphysics and to Metaphysics as Science.
+Since, we possessed a notion of being yet, fails to satisfy Aquinas' concept of God, our notion cannot result from an act of understanding.
+Accordingly, we were led to the discovery that our, notion of being has its origin and ground in our anticipative desire to understanding, in our capacity to inquire and reflect.
+Further, we were led to conceive metaphysics, which the inan traditionally ist the science of being, as an implementation of the integral heuristic structure of the realm of being that coincides with the field of possible experience.
+From this conception of metaphysics there followed a formulation of a method of metaphysics, and to test this method we have devoted two chapters to the Elements and the Deepening of Metaphysics and to Metaphysics as Science.

-While we have attempted no more than a test, still the test has been, I think, sufficiently basic and extensive to establish the possibility of constructing a complete metaphysical treatise in accord with the method that has been worked out.
-Moreover, it is not difficult to predict the general character of such a complete treatise for, despite differences in detail, the results of applying the method bear an astounding similarity to the doctrines of the Aristotelian and Thomist tradition.
-There is the contrast between the ten categories and the metaphysical elements of potency, form, and act in central (or substantial) and conjugate (or accidental) orders; there is a hierarchy of grades of being in an objectively ordered universe; there are matter and spirit with spirit independent in existence and in operation both of matter and of the empirical residue (the conditiones materiae); there are distinctions and relations, the immunity of relations from direct change, intrinsic and extrinsic denomination, formal cause and formal effect.
+While we have attempted no more than a test, still the test has been, I think, sufficiently basic and extensive to establish the possibility of constructing a complete metaphysical treatise in accord with the method that has been washave, worked out.
+Moreover, it is not difficult to predict the general character of such a complete complete treatise for, despite differences in details, the results of applying even method bear an astounding similarity to the doctrines of the Aristotelian and Thomist tradition.
+There is the contrast between the ten categories and the metaphysical elements of potency, form, and act in central (or substantial) and conjugate (or accidental) orders; there is a hierarchy of grades of being in an objectively ordered universe; there are matter and spirit with spirit independent in existence and, operation, of matter and the empirical residue (the conditiones materiae); there are distinctions and relations, the immunity of relations from direct change, intrinsic and extrinsic denomination, formal cause and formal effect.